sapiensly/openai-agents/WorkigREADME.md

 ```php
 $agent->setMaxTurns(5); // Limit history to 5 user messages, default is 10 (set in config/agents.php)
 ```
-NOTE: The message history of a conversation is stored in memory (RAM) within each instance of the Agent class.
-This history is not automatically persisted to any database and remains in memory only while the agent instance is active.
-If you need to persist the history, you should implement your own logic to save and retrieve the messages using the methods provided by the Agent class.

 Use getMessages() to retrieve the current conversation's message history:
 ```php
 $messages = $agent->getMessages();